varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for instructor: tailor this slide!
 .. training: Inform trainees what type of subscription they have and what they have access and services to
+.. training: The instructor should tell how long the amazon VM will last after the training sessin.

 .. container:: handout